-Avira applies a variety of machine learning techniques to address today’s cyber-security challenges of scale, speed, and accuracy.
-We apply an ensemble of techniques: from Deep Learning and Convolutional Neural Networks to Supervised and Unsupervised machine learning.
-These techniques (models) are applied for detection tasks including malware detection and phishing detection, depending on the needs of the customers and the capabilities of the underlying platform.
+Avira applies a variety of machine learning techniques to address today’s cybersecurity challenges of scale, speed, and accuracy.
+We apply an ensemble of techniques: from deep learning and convolutional neural networks to supervised and unsupervised machine learning.
+These techniques (models) are applied for detection tasks including the detection of malware and phishing, depending on the needs of the customers and the capabilities of the underlying platform.

-AI cybersecurity solutions can only be as good as the data being fed into the Machine Learning platform, and Avira’s data is vast, rich and complex, this is the fuel powering Avira’s Machine Learning engine.
-Avira maintain databases containing hundreds of millions of malicious files, continually updated with fresh intelligence to offer real-time protection.
+AI cybersecurity solutions can only be as good as the data being fed into the machine learning platform, and Avira’s data is vast, rich, and complex.
+This is the fuel powering Avira’s machine learning engine.
+Avira maintains databases containing hundreds of millions of malicious files, continually updated with fresh intelligence to offer real-time protection.

-Supervised and unsupervised machine learning techniques offer significant benefit in terms of accurate and fast classification of malware.
-They offer very low False Positive rates, and very fast retraining times but they do require a large training base, extensive data expertise, and resources.
+Supervised and unsupervised machine learning techniques offer significant benefits in terms of accurate and fast classification of malware.
+They offer very low false positive rates, and very fast retraining times but they do require a large training base, extensive data expertise, and resources.

-At the heart of Avira’s Zero Day threat detection capability lies NightVisionTM, our third-Generation machine learning system.
-Massively powerful and cloud-based, it is capable of analyzing files in over 8,000 dimensions to deliver super-fast categorization of new threats.
+At the heart of the Avira zero-day threat detection capability lies NightVisionTM, our machine learning system.
+Massively powerful and cloud based, it is capable of analyzing files in over 8,000 dimensions to deliver super-fast categorization of new threats.

-Avira employs machine learning in our Anti-malware SDKs to provide the most possible accurate local threat assessment.
-At the same time it helps deliver one of the smallest system footprints in the cyber-security industry.
+Avira employs machine learning in our anti-malware SDKs to provide the most accurate local threat assessment possible.
+At the same time, it helps deliver one of the smallest system footprints in the cybersecurity industry.

-On local or network devices Avira’s MicroVisionTM and AndroidVisionTM machine learning models apply powerful analytical rules.
-These instantly create a risk profile for unknown files on the local platform and help decide whether further analysis is needed with the Avira Protection Cloud.
+In the cloud, on networked or mobile devices, our MicroVisionTM and AndroidVisionTM machine learning models apply powerful analytical rules.
+These quickly create a risk profile for unknown files and help decide whether further analysis is needed with the Avira Protection Cloud.

-Feature engineering and extraction is best done by hand, and sometimes it needs to be automated.
+Feature engineering and extraction can be done by hand, and sometimes it needs to be automated.

-Avira’s malware analysts are experts in applying deep learning to feature engineering and extraction to uncover the unknown unknowns.
-Avira makes extensive use of some of the most advanced Convolutional Neural Networks to automate and scale feature engineering and extraction.
+Avira malware analysts are experts in applying deep learning to feature engineering and extraction to uncover the unknown unknowns.
+Avira makes extensive use of some of the most advanced convolutional neural networks to automate and scale feature engineering and extraction.

 Avira collects vast amounts of anonymized data from its sensor networks.
-From our customers – consumers or business users, or from routers, firewalls and gateways, we get visibility into new and emerging malware.
-From our IoT SafeThings router agents we collect metadata and apply machine learning to classify usage patterns, and build a normalized model of use that detect anomalies.
-We do all of this to protect the users in the connected world.
+From our customers – consumers or business users-or from routers, firewalls and gateways, we get visibility into new and emerging malware.
+We collect metadata and apply machine learning to classify usage patterns and build a normalized model of use that detects anomalies.
+We do all of this to protect our users in the connected world.

 Machine learning on the endpoint and in the cloud is one of the core technologies we use to protect people in the connected world.Learn more